cscart/docs/user_guide/stores/sharing.rst

     You can't share categories, because :doc:`categories determine the storefronts to which products belong. <many_stores_one_catalog>`

-CS-Cart supports two types of sharing rules depending on the object type:
+CS-Cart has two types of sharing rules depending on the object type:

 * **Invariable sharing**: objects are shared among storefronts without any changes.
 This rule applies to such objects as product features and filters, global product options, promotions, CMS content, languages, currencies, and shipping methods.